South Koreans face lonely deaths as Confucian traditions fade

 Kong, who boils water in a rice cooker to save money, divorced more than 30 years ago after her husband was caught having a string of affairs.
 A love child, she says, was the final straw.

-"If I get sick, it will just be the end for me," she said, adding she pays 360,000 won ($340) a month for rent and living costs out of the roughly 500,000 won she gets from government welfare checks and public transportation subsidies.
+"If I get sick, it will just be the end for me," she said, adding she pays 360,000 won (214.2 pounds) a month for rent and living costs out of the roughly 500,000 won she gets from government welfare checks and public transportation subsidies.

 She is one of 234,000 elderly South Koreans, or 19.7 percent of all those over 65 years old, living alone as of last year, who were living on government welfare.
 No data is available on what percent of those are female.